-Student visa, Tier 4, is to come and study in the UK.
-If you study at a degree level at a UK university, you can work part-time (usually 20 hours per week) during the term, full-time on vacation and full-time for 4 months after completion of the course.
+Student visa (formerly called Tier 4) is to come and study in the UK.
+If you study at a degree level at a UK university, you can work part-time 20 hours a week during the term, full-time on vacation and full-time for 4 months after completion of the course.

-At the moment, you can switch to Tier 2 General after completion of a degree course (or even within 3 months before that!).
-There are benefits for employers to hire Tier 4 graduates.
-A Tier 2 Sponsor doesn’t need to advertise a vacancy to the settled workers before hiring a Tier 4 migrant.
-Also, they can offer a New Entrant salary, which makes it more affordable for the employers and makes sponsorship more likely for the migrants.
-After 5 years on Tier 2 General you can qualify for settlement.
+You can switch to the new Skilled Worker visa after completion of a degree course, or even within 3 months before that!
+There are benefits for employers to hire Student graduates – they can offer a New Entrant salary, which makes it more affordable for the employers and makes sponsorship more likely for the migrants.
+After 5 years on this visa you can qualify for settlement.

 There is an exciting development coming soon – a revival of a Post-Study Work visa!
 It existed before 2012 and was a visa for 2 years, allowing graduates to remain in the UK for 2 years – to look for work, to work as an employee or to set up a business in the UK.
-While we are still awaiting the details, this visa is expected to be re-introduced to those who begin studies in the UK during 2020-21 university intake.
-In that case, you could come to study for a UK degree, get a 2-year visa to look for work, then switch to Tier 2 General (more likely after 2 years of working experience than straight after Tier 4) and then settled in the UK after 5 years on Tier 2.
+While we are still awaiting the details, it is expected to be available for those graduating in the summer 2021.
+In in that case, you could come to study for a UK degree, get a 2-year visa to look for work, then switch to the above – mentioned Skilled Worker visa.
+After 5 years – settlement.
+Post-Study Work visa won’t count towards settlement, so if you are able to find Sponsorship for a Skilled Worker visa sooner, you could start ‘your’ 5 years sooner too.

-After 2 years the only option to remain in the UK (without leaving) is a Spouse/Partner visa.
+After 2 years you can switch to a Skilled Worker visa if you have a UK company willing to sponsor you.
+This is great news as such in-country switching wasn’t possible before December 2020!
+You can also remain in the UK (without leaving) by switching to a Spouse/Partner visa.
 Very often we see people switching to an Unmarried Partner visa, having met the ‘living together’ requirement while on Tier 5 YMS.

 This visa is for Commonwealth citizens who with a grandparent born in the UK.
 It is for 5 years, allows to work and settle after 5 years.